 - 1. MADACC shall be responsible for handling stray sick or injured domestic animals and making decisions on their care.
-If MADACC is closed, the officer shall contact MADACC at for further information or pickup of the injured animal.
+If MADACC is closed, the officer shall: - a.
+Convey the animal to MADACC if the animal is only limping or otherwise not in serious condition.
+The animal will receive medical care when staff arrives in the morning.

+- b.
+Convey the animal to the VCA Milwaukee Emergency Center for Animals at 3670 S. 108th St. Greenfield, WI (phone 414-543-7387) if the animal is in serious condition that requires immediate care (such as bleeding where sutures are required, or the animal is lateral, in shock, or in need of immediate euthanasia). - c.
 MADACC does not pick up deceased animals. - 2.
 Sick and injured animals that are owned cannot be accepted for treatment at MADACC, and the officer shall refer the owner to contact a veterinarian.
 If an owned sick or injured animal is in such condition that euthanasia is the only option for the animal, the officer may refer the owner to take the animal to MADACC during normal business hours.
 If MADACC is closed, the officer may refer the owner to Mayfair Animal Hospital at 11619 W. North Av.
 Wauwatosa, WI (phone 414-897-8840) or VCA Milwaukee Emergency Center for Animals at 3670 S. 108th St. Greenfield, WI (phone 414-543-7387).